AI Prototyping · iOS Concept

 How the sass actually works

-The jokes aren’t random.
-They’re sorted into groups by how much you’ve finished.
+The jokes are sorted into groups by how much you’ve finished.
 Check off a task and the app pulls a fresh line from the group that matches your new progress.
 “Progress.
 Technically.”
 There’s no backend and no AI reading your mood.
 Just a percentage and a stack of pre-written lines.
 Cheerful apps say the same thing whether you did one task or ten, so people stop noticing.
 These jokes change with your progress, so people keep reading.

 Hooray's three onboarding screens, each pairing a mascot expression with one dry line introducing the app's judgmental voice